- Apr 5

-Karen Wolownik-Albert, Gateway Lake Villa and Gurnee executive director, and Sally Thoren, Gateway Chicago Independence, Chicago River North and Chicago Kedzie executive director, presented on Project Warm Hand-Off, a new Gateway Program.
+Gateway Foundation’s excutive directors of the Lake Villa, Gurnee, Gateway Chicago Independence, Chicago River North and Chicago Kedzie locations presented on Project Warm Hand-Off, a new Gateway Foundation Program.
 This federally funded initiative targets those struggling with opioid use and works to remove barriers to treatment.
 Using the Screening Brief Intervention and Referral to Treatment (SBIRT) model, this program aims to connect people struggling with opioid use disorders to treatment directly from emergency departments.
 Recovery coaches follow up with patients to ensure the Warm Hand-Off is completed, and also with patients who initially declined assistance.
-“We call it ‘intercepting’ those in crisis and shepherding them to care,” Thoren says.
+“We call it ‘intercepting’ those in crisis and shepherding them to care,” one of the executive directors says.

-“We were thrilled to find our room full of interested attendees,” Thoren says.

-“We found that the challenges we faced in implementation have been experienced by most others as well, including delays in hospitals agreeing to partner, capacity issues, and challenges with the Medicaid changes.”
+A Gateway representative shared, “we were thrilled to find our room full of interested attendees […] we found that the challenges we faced in implementation have been experienced by most others as well, including delays in hospitals agreeing to partner, capacity issues, and challenges with the Medicaid changes.”

-“They have obtained the waiver that allows for more services to be paid by Medicaid, so they don’t have the capacity challenges we face in Illinois,” she elaborates.
+“They have obtained the waiver that allows for more services to be paid by Medicaid, so they don’t have the capacity challenges we face in Illinois,” a Gateway Foundation representative elaborates.
 “They have robust needle exchange programs, embracing a harm-reduction approach.
 They have outstanding data demonstrating their effectiveness.”

 Surgeon General’s Public Health Advisory